MarcMaetz/lakera/NOTES.md

 For tracking the RPS, I chose a separate logger with a configurable window of 60 seconds.
 It is using log rotation and we could add easily an alert if the RPS is getting too high.

-I tried to use libraries like for validation as much as possible to develop more efficiently and have a good and clean MVP quickly set up.
+I tried to use libraries e.g. for validation as much as possible to develop more efficiently and have a good and clean MVP quickly set up.